NLESC-JCER/QMCTorch/docs/qmc.rst

-Quantum Monte Carlo a 1 min introduction
+Quantum Monte Carlo: a 1 min introduction
 ========================

 Quantum Monte Carlo simulations rely on the variational principle: